ttirtawi/gettingstartedworkshop/docs/lab3.md

 # Lab 3 - Amazon RDS PostgreSQL

 ## Goals
-This lab is intended to provide you hands-on experience in creating PostgreSQL database instance in Amazon Relational Database Service (RDS).
+This lab is intended to provide you hands-on experience in managing PostgreSQL database instance in Amazon Relational Database Service (RDS).
 You will run some foundational activities below:

 1. Create PostgreSQL database instance,
 2. Setup database client in Amazon Cloud9 to connect to the database instance,